 Types of deals included in flight alerts

 Error fares aren’t always honored.
-Check out my book about finding Affordable Flights to learn more.
+Check out my book, The Affordable Flight Guide: How to Find Cheap Airline Tickets and See the World on a Budget, to learn more.

 What does Next Vacay offer?